SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 While we now have a theory that provides extremely accurate predictions, we subtly sacrificed a lot along the way.
 In Galilean relativity, we could easily switch reference frames and agree on what all observers measured: distance, time, relative velocities, and order of events.
 As the relative speed of objects increased, we had to switch to special relativity, but lost: observers agreeing on the order of events (see the “barn and pole” paradox).
 Finally, in using general relativity (GR) to correctly unify observers’ measurements in the presence of a gravitational field, we lose the ability to easily measure the relative velocity between reference frames.

-We first review the concepts of proper time, proper distance, and geodesics in GR and how to use the line element to measure separation in spacetime and how to represent it computationally (Sections 2.1-2.2).
-Then we will refresh on differential scattering cross-sections of light about an object (Section 2.3) in preparation for examining the scattering caused by the curvature of spacetime in Section 4.
-Section 3 focuses on the generation and analysis of visualizations depicting simple and complex geodesics in the Schwarzschild geometry.
+We first review the concepts of proper time, proper distance, and geodesics in GR and how to use the line element to measure separation in spacetime and how to represent it computationally (Sections \ref{primer}-\ref{design}).
+Then we will refresh on differential scattering cross-sections of light about an object (Section \ref{diffScatt}) in preparation for examining the scattering caused by the curvature of spacetime in Section \ref{scattering}.
+Section \ref{schwarzMaps} focuses on the generation and analysis of visualizations depicting simple and complex geodesics in the Schwarzschild geometry.

 \pagebreak